safarzadeh-reza/ENGO645-Assignments/source/tutorials/L1/overview.rst

 By the end of this tutorial, you'll be able to:

-- **Install Anaconda:** Successfully install Anaconda to manage Python environments and packages efficiently.
+- Successfully install Anaconda to manage Python environments and packages efficiently.
-- **Navigate Jupyter Lab:** Gain familiarity with Jupyter Lab's interface and functionalities.
+- Gain familiarity with Jupyter Lab's interface and functionalities.
+- Understand the basics of version control
-- **Create a GitHub Account:** Establish your GitHub account if you don't have it already.
+- Establish your GitHub account if you don't have it already.
-- **Git Version Control**: Learn how to utilize Git for version control, enabling you to track changes, manage revisions, and collaborate effectively.
-You'll specifically focus on tasks such as committing changes, creating branches, and pushing and pulling code to and from GitHub repositories.
+- Use Git and GitHub to record changes to your files
+- Use Jupyter notebooks for writing and documenting your code

 ..
 Tutorial  slides
 .. --------------